 - Military Brat: It is pretty easy to tell she was raised in a purely military lifestyle all her life.

 - Only Child Syndrome: She is her parents' only kid, and thus feels that she has a lot to live up to as she is her family's future.

 - Sacrificial Lamb: The first member of Hastati to die.

 - Screw the Rules, I Have Connections!: She's not afraid to exploit her family connections, despite her stated belief that orders should be followed no matter what.
 She intimidates a Marine into letting her onto one of the first evacuation pods by threatening him with her mothers authority as Secretary of FLEETCOM.
 She offers the same chance to her squadmates, but they all refuse, and she dies when the Covenant destroy the orbital elevator.

 A freshman cadet at the Corbulo Academy of Military Science in 2526.
 He is the only member of Hastati Squad to be from Earth and is friends with Dimah.

-- Asian and Nerdy: Is noted to have very high academic scores, though his combat skills are lacking.
+- Asian and Nerdy: Is of Chinese descent and noted to have very high academic scores, though his combat skills are lacking.

 - Impaled with Extreme Prejudice: Run through by a stealthed Elite Zealot's energy sword.

 - Mauve Shirt: Gets bits of characterization throughout Forward Unto Dawn, and even volunteers to take point during the Covenant invasion, but he ends up being the second member of Hastati to die.

 - Missing Mom: His mom died five years before he went to Corbulo.